kmike/qpr-summer-2016-eval/CP3/README.md

 This file contains the known ground truth data against which team submissions will be compared.
 Each line of this file is a string indicating the full URL path to a website used in the investigation of a question.

 ### submission_sample_CP3.json
 This file contains the data submitted by the team, which is to be compared against the known ground truth data.
-Each line of this file is a JSON formatted dictionary which exactly matches the CDR source document containing information about the crawl which was used in the investigation of the question.
+Each line of this file is a JSON formatted dictionary in the CDR format containing information about the crawl which was used in the investigation of the question.

-**NOTE:** The JSON formatted dictionary should reflect the CDR **source** document.
-Therefore, it should contain **top-level** dictionary keys that include: `crawl_data`, `url`, `timestamp`, `team`, `raw_content`, etc.  These keys are expected at the top-level of the dictionary, and no other keys above this level should be present in the dictionary.
+**NOTE:** The JSON formatted dictionary should reflect the CDR format and should therefore contain **top-level** dictionary keys that include: `crawl_data`, `url`, `timestamp`, `team`, `raw_content`, etc.  This schema is described on the [Memex Wiki](https://memexproxy.com/wiki/display/MPM/CDR+Schema).
+These keys are expected at the top-level of the dictionary, and no other keys above this level should be present in the dictionary.

 The value associated with the `url` key will be the URL path that is compared to the ground truth URL data.